rishisahu20/task-tracker/README.md

-# A React Task Tracket Developed using hooks and redux toolkit
+# A React Task Tracker Developed using hooks and redux toolkit

 A Task can be in one of three stages i.e,